 We provide testing services to a broad range of healthcare providers.
-We consider a "payer" as the party that pays for the test and a "customer" as the party who refers the test to us.
+We consider a "payer" as the party that reimburses us for the test and a "customer" as the party who refers the test to us.
 Depending on the billing arrangement and applicable law, the payer may be (1) the physician or other party (such as a hospital, another laboratory or an employer) who referred the testing to us, (2) the patient, or (3) a third party who pays the bill for the patient, such as an insurance company, Medicare or Medicaid.
 Some states, including New York, New Jersey and Rhode Island, prohibit us from billing physician clients.
-During 2005, only three customers accounted for 5% or more of our net revenues, and no single customer accounted for more than 8% of our net revenues.
-We believe that the loss of any one of our customers would not have a material adverse effect on our financial condition, results of operations or cash flows.

-The following table shows current estimates of the breakdown of the percentage of our total volume of requisitions and net revenues associated with our clinical laboratory testing business during 2005 applicable to each payer group:
+The following table shows current estimates of the breakdown of the percentage of our total volume of requisitions and net revenues associated with our clinical laboratory testing business during 2006 applicable to each payer group: